 Our recommendation would be between 30-50% of your full price.
 One of the key things here is to advertise the full price so people subconsciously think they are getting the $100 service but while you’re training they get it for 70% off.

 It is also so important to put a time limit of these prices too for if you don’t then people (yes even your close friends) will expect this price for all time to come.

 You can extend this time limit if you like, if you reach it and still don’t feel like you are awesome.
 That is fine.
 But do set a time limit.

 As a side note … if you don’t feel comfortable charging for your first 5 sets that you do after training, we understand that totally.
 So maybe do those 5 sets for free and maybe only do your husband, mother and sister type people (hahah imagine charging your husband for lashes that he really didn’t want in the first place!)

 But again, put limits on it

-Finding models to practise on:
+Finding models to practice on:

 The usual social media places like FB and Insta is a great way to ask friends if they would like a cheap set of lashes while you practise.

 Another way is through Buy Sell & Swap pages on FB.
 We have seen so much success with these!